 Heather Coan, Ph.D., Assistant Professor; regenerative medicine and the genetics that underlie diseases of bones and joints

-Beverly Collins, Ph.D., Associate Professor; plant community ecology
+Beverly Collins, Ph.D., Professor; conservation, restoration, and dynamics of plant communities

 James T. Costa, Ph.D., Professor; Director, Highlands Biological Station; evolutionary genetics and behavior of social insects, especially social Lepidoptera and Symphyta

-Laura E. DeWald, Ph.D., Associate Professor; ecological genetics, restoration ecology, conservation biology
+Laura E. DeWald, Ph.D., Professor; ecological genetics, restoration ecology, conservation biology

 Jessica Duke, M.S., Adjunct Instructor; conservation biology and restoration ecology